 - Book Buddies connects teen volunteers with reluctant K-3rd grade readers for reading practice and encouragement.

-- Tumblebooks, Hoopla, Kanopy Kids, Cloud Library, and the Ohio Digital Library offer bountiful audiobooks, chapter books, picture books, EZ readers, read alongs, animated story books, music, movies, magazines and more.
+- Tumblebooks, Hoopla, Kanopy Kids, and Ohio Digital Library offer bountiful audiobooks, chapter books, picture books, EZ readers, read alongs, animated story books, music, movies, magazines and more.
 All you need is a Wright Library library card or eCard.

 - Register for the Ohio Governor’s Imagination Library.
 In just a few minutes, you can give your child the gift of a new books.
 Sign up any child from birth up to age 5 to receive a new book in the mail each month at no cost to you.
 If you have questions or need assistance registering, please call the library and a Youth Services staff member will assist you.